5ony/OBSWebSocketAHK/README.md

 [example-filter-settings.ahk](example-filter-settings.ahk)

-When changing properties of effects, such as filters, make sure you added the effect you want to modify.
+When changing properties of effects, such as filters, make sure you have added the effect to the scene item you want to modify.

 ```
 #Include lib/ObsWebSocket.ahk